The Projects

 The Beer Fridge

-About the same size and shape as a beer fridge, it worked well enough for a first effort at DIY.
+About the same size and shape as a beer fridge, the subwoofer worked well enough for a first effort at DIY.
 I was enthusiastic at the time, but looking back I see it was just a box with a hole and no soul, much better was to come!

 Beer Fridge subwoofer